-6 What causes this gap?
+6 What causes the gender pay gap?

-The table above details the number of staff in post at 31/3/2017 by staff group and gender.
+Appendix 2 details the number of staff in post at 31/3/2017 by staff group and gender.
 The gender split for the total workforce is 74% female and 26% male.
-As can be seen in the table we have proportionately more men in the pay top quartile than we have women which is primarily as a consequence of the gender balance in the senior medical staff group
+As can be seen in the table above we have proportionately more men in the pay top quartile than we have women which is primarily as a consequence of the gender balance in the senior medical staff group

-The gender split for consultant staff is very different to the organisation's gender split (70% male:30% female compared to 24% male:76% female for the whole Trust).
-When you consider the data used for the bonus pay it relates to CEA awards and 80% of the recipients are male and 20% female.
+The gender split for consultant staff is very different to the organisation's gender split (70% male:30%female compared to 24% male:76% female for the whole Trust)..
+When you consider the data used for the bonus pay it relates to CEA awards and in the 2018 round 22% are female and 78% are male.